ephremshiferaw/ticket-service/README.md

 $ java -jar target/ticket-service-0.0.1-SNAPSHOT.jar

+## Configuration

+Seat hold expiration and archival setting are configured in application.properties.

+By default seat holds will expire after 60 seconds and seat holds will be archived (for purpose of assignment removed from repository) after 300 seconds.

 ## Logging

 Apache Log4j 2 is configured and used.
 With the default configuration the following log file will be created, populated, and managed: